Operation Tungsten: Background

-Repairs to Tirpitz were carried out using improvised facilities at Kaafjord as it was considered too risky to attempt to move the damaged warship to Germany.
-Instead, equipment and work crews were shipped to the fjord from German ports.
-On the night of 10/11 February 1944, 15 Soviet aircraft attacked the battleship, but did not cause any damage.
+Repairs to Tirpitz were carried out using improvised facilities at Kaafjord as it was considered too risky to attempt to move the warship to Germany, equipment and work crews were shipped to the fjord from German ports.
+On the night of 10/11 February 1944, 15 Soviet aircraft attacked the battleship but did not cause any damage.
 By 17 March, the repairs to Tirpitz's armament, machinery and hull were complete, but several minor repair tasks were outstanding.
 During the period the ship was under repair, Scharnhorst, the only remaining operational German battleship, was sunk on 26 December during the Battle of the North Cape.
 Following this engagement the Royal Navy stopped deploying battleships to cover convoys travelling to and from the Soviet Union.
-By this stage of the war the Allies also had large numbers of anti-submarine and anti-aircraft escort ships available, and were able to assign strong forces to protect all of the Arctic convoys.
-German submarines operating in the Norwegian Sea were rarely able to evade the convoy escorts, and few merchant vessels suffered damage from enemy attack.
+By this stage of the war the Allies also had large numbers of anti-submarine and anti-aircraft escort ships available, and were able to assign strong forces to protect the Arctic convoys.
+German submarines operating in the Norwegian Sea were rarely able to evade the convoy escorts, and few merchant vessels suffered damage from German attack.

 The British Government and Royal Navy were concerned about the threat Tirpitz posed once she re-entered service.
-Allied intelligence tracked the progress of work on the battleship using decrypted German radio signals, photo reconnaissance flights and eyewitness reports from agents in Norway.
+Allied intelligence tracked the progress of work on the battleship using decrypted German radio signals, photo reconnaissance flights and witness reports from agents in Norway.
 It was feared the battleship could sortie and attack convoys in the Norwegian Sea or Atlantic Ocean after the repairs were completed.
-The need to guard against this possibility would also occupy warships needed to support the planned invasion of France.
-As a result, it was decided in late 1943 to make further attempts to sink the battleship.
+The need to guard against this possibility would also occupy warships needed to support the planned Operation Overlord the invasion of France.
+It was decided in late 1943 to make further attempts to sink the battleship.
 Despite Allied concerns, Tirpitz posed only a limited danger to Allied shipping.
 From late 1943 the battleship was unable to put to sea for crew training due to the threat of Allied attack and fuel shortages.
 These shortages also meant the Germans were unable to move the battleship between anchorages to make her more difficult to locate and attack.